singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 	 	 + minProduct(S,  23)
 ```

 The second call to minProduct (4, 23) is unaware of the prior call, and so it repeats the same work.
-We shouldcache these results.
+We should cache these results.

 ```java
 1   int  minProduct(int a,  int b)  {